Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn's favorite food is venison.
 He keeps a small bag of dried strips in his pouch for later.
 His second favorite food is dried, hard bread with the crust because it's chewy.

 ### Voice
 Ljörn doesn't speak much.
 When speaking to strangers, he tends to give one word answers.
-He speaks casually, and sometimes he would grumble or mumble answers.
+He speaks casually and informally, and sometimes he would grumble or mumble answers.
+Despite his casual and informal speech, he also speaks very directly, but never blunt.
+On top of that, he occasionally pauses between his speech.

-"What do you mean?"
+ - "What do you mean?"
-"I... don't think-"
+ - "I... don't think-"
-"Alfrir.
+ - "Alfrir.
 I-"
-"Are your boots... wet, too?"
+ - "Are your boots... wet, too?"
-"How long will this travelling last?"
+ - "How long will this travelling last?"
-"What?"
+ - "What?"
-"Yes."
+ - "Yes."
+ - "No."
+ - "No. I told you I didn't.
+They... they smelled us here."

 ### Paranoia
 Ljörn has PTSD.
 He seems fine most of the time, but sometimes, it shows.
 He avoids reading the story *Draugrinn ór Mínu Minni*, or any stories with undead in them.[^2]